 The exams offered on October 28 (ACT) and October 7 (SAT) will be considered on time for the November 1 first deadline only if you provide the U of M school code listed below when you register for the exam.
 We will consider your strongest composite score when we make your admission decision.

 To send your official scores to the University of Minnesota Twin Cities (U of M TC), use the U of M TC codes listed below.

 Additional information about our ACT or SAT requirement is available on our test scores page.

-Priority deadline applicants: Students who submit their complete applications by the November 1 priority deadline will receive an admission decisions on Application Tracker by January 31.
+First deadline applicants: Students who submit their complete applications by the November 1 first deadline will receive an admission decisions on Application Tracker by January 31.

-Regular deadline applicants: Students who submit their complete applications by the December 15 regular deadline will receive admission decisions on Application Tracker by March 31.
+Second deadline applicants: Students who submit their complete applications by the January 1 second deadline will receive admission decisions on Application Tracker by March 31.

 Financial aid application (FAFSA) priority deadline

 To apply for need-based grants, scholarships, loans, work-study; and non-need-based student and parent loans, complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA application will be available in October 2016 and families can fill it out using their 2015 income tax information.
+The FAFSA application will be available October 1, 2017, and families can fill it out using their 2016 income tax information.
 Admitted students who have submitted a FAFSA will begin receiving estimated financial aid award notices in February.